Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: APPENDICES

 \subsection{C.~Analytic Understanding of Synergy between JUNO and LB$\nu$B based experiments}

 In this section, we shall detail the relation between true and false $\Delta m^2_{32}$ solutions in the case of JUNO and \Bs, as they are different.
-This different is indeed exploited as the main numerical quantification behind the \DCSB\ term.
+This difference is indeed exploited as the main numerical quantification behind the \DCSB\ term which was schematically illustrated in Figure~\ref{Fig3} in the main text and will be further quantified in Figure~\ref{FigA4} to be shown in this appendix.